riddyrayes/inculcation/pages/driven_by_infinite_enthusiasm.md

 				- this also implies that the transformation of the pov (coordinates) must follow certain rule (must be linear transformations) that **preserve the structure of the space**
 			- if you want more characteristic to a vector, like length (or angles) between vectors, then you say the vector is an element of a normed vector space (or an inner product space)
 				- again the change of pov must follow certain rule that **preserve the structure of the space**
+					- because if we can measure lengths of vectors, then the **lengths are sacred too**
 			- this philosophy is opposite to "a vector is any set of coordinates that follows some given transformation rule"
 		- Philosophy of linear algebra IV - thinking objects as part of a whole/constructing the whole first background-color:: blue